David Kadouch

-Life and career
+Early life and education

 Born in Nice, Kadouch began his piano training at the Conservatoire de Nice and continued studies at the age of 14 with Jacques Rouvier at the Conservatoire de Paris.
 He then moved to the Reina Sofía School of Music in Madrid, where he studied piano with Dmitri Bashkirov and chamber music with Márta Gulyás and Ralf Gothóni.
 He has also attended master classes with Daniel Barenboim, Murray Perahia, Maria João Pires, Maurizio Pollini, Stephen Kovacevich and Eliso Virsaladze.

+Career

 At the age of 13, Kadouch won the Young Talents Competition in Milan and was subsequently invited by Itzhak Perlman to give a joint concert in New York.
 In 2005 he came third at the Telekom Beethoven Competition, as well as at the Kissinger Klavierolymp in 2007.
 He came fourth at the Leeds International Piano Competition in 2009.
 Kadouch was Young Artist of the Year at the Victoires de la musique classique in 2010.
 That year, he played a solo recital at Metropolitan Hall in New York City.
 He was named Young Artist of the Year at the International Classical Music Awards (ICMA) in 2011.

 His repertoire includes not only the usual classical and romantic piano works from Bach to Beethoven and Mendelssohn to Saint-Saëns, but also less frequently performed music, for example Arvo Pärt's Lamentate, Guillaume Connesson's 2009 piano concerto The Shining One, and Sergei Taneyev's Prelude and Fuge, Op.
 29.

 Kadouch has played at international music festivals such as the Klavier-Festival Ruhr, the Jerusalem Festival, Sommets Musicaux de Gstaad, Verbier Festival, Colmar Festival, Festival de La Roque-d'Anthéron and at La Folle Journée Nantes.
 He has worked with conductors Gábor Takács-Nagy, Jean-Claude Casadesus, Charles Dutoit and Chung Myung-whun.
 His chamber music partners include for example the Quatuor Ébène, the Modigliani Quartet, Edgar Moreau, Renaud Capuçon and Gautier Capuçon.